 Lunchbox of unagi and other sides

 Unagi is river eel, usually grilled over charcoal and lacquered with a sweet barbecue sauce.
 According to folklore, unagi is the ideal antidote to the heat and humidity of Japan’s stultifying summers.
-It’s a delicacy evocative of old Japan and most restaurants that specialise in eel have a wonderfully traditional approach.
+It’s a delicacy evocative of old Japan and most restaurants that specialise in eel have a wonderfully traditional approach to this Japanese dish.
 Fresh, wild-caught unagi is available May through October.

 4. Tempura